yhtMinceraft1010X/tp/docs/UserGuide.md

 ### Sort tasks : `sort`

-Sorts the list of all tasks by workload/deadline/module.
-If no prefix is supplied, the tasks will be sorted by deadline.
+Sorts the list of all tasks by workload/deadline/module/tags/name/done status etc. If no prefix is supplied, the tasks will be sorted by deadline.

 Application: Used to group and prioritise tasks based on a certain criteria.

-Format:  `sort n/` or `sort d/` or `sort m/` or `sort w/` or `sort b/` or `sort t/`
+Format:  `sort n/` or `sort d/` or `sort m/` or `sort w/` or `sort b/` or `sort t/` or `sort n/`

 *  `sort n/` Sorts the tasks by name alphabetically in ascending order.
 *  `sort d/` Sorts the tasks by description alphabetically in ascending order.